-The investigative actions, for example, with Raoul Wallenberg, were conducted by the Main Directorate of Counterintelligence “SMERSH” of the Defense Commissariat of the Soviet Union.
-Not the MGB did it.
-In this respect, apparently, the FSB is considered as the heir of the repressive apparatus, but we are not heirs, we are only information keepers. […] We did not make records in these registers, we did not keep these people arrested without trial and investigation, which we tried to explain this in the first instance court.
+The investigative actions, for example, with Raoul Wallenberg, were conducted by the Main Directorate of Counterintelligence “SMERSH” of the Defense Commissariat of the Soviet Union . . . apparently, the FSB is considered as the heir of this repressive apparatus, but we are not heirs, we are only information keepers. […] We did not make records in these registers, we did not detail these people without trial and investigation, which we tried to explain in the first instance court.

-In other words, according to Churikov (and, obviously, FSB), the fact that in 1946 “SMERSH” was included in the MGB as its 3rd Main Directorate and since then, Soviet military counterintelligence remained (and remains) part of the MGB, KGB, and FSB, means nothing.
-In fact, as it is known from archival documents, after “SMERSH” became part of the MGB, the same investigators and the same department as before continued the investigation into the cases of Wallenberg and Vilmos Langfelder.
+In other words, according to Churikov (and, obviously, the FSB), the fact that in 1946 “SMERSH” was included in the MGB as its 3rd Main Directorate and since then, Soviet military counterintelligence remained (and remains) part of the MGB, KGB, and FSB, means nothing.
+It is proven by archival documents that after “SMERSH” became part of the MGB, the same investigators and the same department as before continued the investigation into the cases of Wallenberg and Vilmos Langfelder.

-In the Meshchansky Court Churikov claimed that all documents Mme.
-Dupuy requested were mentioned the 2000 report of the Swedish-Russian Working Group that existed from 1991-2000, while, in fact, the FSB reported about the documents Mme.
-Dupuy requested for, in 2008-2009, in the City Court Churikov fixed the previous dates.
-He declared: “I am ready to provide an inventory of documents from 2016, the documents that between 1993 and 2014 were given to the Swedish side via the [Russian] Foreign Ministry and personally for publication.”
-Both 1993 and 2014 are wrong.
+In the Meshchansky Court, Churikov claimed that all documents Mme.
+Dupuy requested were mentioned the 2000 report of the Swedish-Russian Working Group that existed from 1991-2000, but apparently realizing that FSB archivists did admit to additional documents in 2008-2009, in the City Court Churikov made a new claim.
+He declared: “I am ready to provide an inventory of documents from 2016, the documents that between 1993 and 2014 were given to the Swedish side via the [Russian] Foreign Ministry personally for publication.”
+But this statement is inaccurate.
 Censored copies of the most important documents were released by the KGB representatives to the Working Group in 1991, not 1993.
 By January 2000, the official Working Group finished its work, and from 2005 to 2014, two independent researchers, Ms. Susanne Berger and myself, corresponded with the FSB Central Archive via the Swedish Embassy in Moscow.
-We have never represented “the Swedish side,” and we personally received in 2008-2009 FSB information about the documents uncensored copies of which Mme.
-Dupuy requested for.
+We have never represented “the Swedish side,” and we personally received in 2008-2009 FSB information about the documents Mme.
+Dupuy is requesting uncensored copies of.